-Where can I pay for bail for public mischief charges in Surrey?
+Where can I pay for bail for public mischief charges in Toronto?

-If you or a loved one are charged with public mischief in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Surrey.
+If you or a loved one are charged with public mischief in Toronto and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Toronto.
+If you live in Ottawa, you can pay bail there for someone detained in Toronto.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for public mischief charges in Surrey?
+How do I change my release conditions for public mischief charges in Toronto?